nordicenergy-co/ICO-STO-Token-Management-Platform/README.md

-# Nordic Energy - ICO & STO Launch Platform´s
+# Nordic Energy - ICO & STO Launch Platform

 is a fully compliant security and utility token issuance platform with a post-token issuance our community, projects and company management, without any clouds and risk of trust to third party.
 Keep all private keys on your side (“NoWallet-NoHack”) with KYC services and stay in safe on legal field.